Military ranks of the Soviet Union: Rank comparisons

-Eventually, the Soviet system of general ranks included commonplace Colonel, Major General, Lieutenant General, however, the position between Lieutenant General (equivalent of two-star Major General) and General of the Army (equivalent of four-star full General) was occupied by the Colonel General, which in the Soviet system is the equivalent of three-star Lieutenant General rank in other nations, Marshal of the Soviet Union is the equivalent of five-star Field Marshal or General of the Army.
+Eventually, the Soviet system of general ranks included commonplace colonel, major general, lieutenant general, but the rank between lieutenant general (equivalent of two-star major general) and General of the Army (equivalent of four-star full general) was occupied by colonel general, which in the Soviet system is the equivalent of three-star lieutenant general in other nations.
+Marshal of the Soviet Union is the equivalent of five-star field marshal or General of the Army.

-This unusual rank structure makes rank comparisons difficult; Marshal of the Soviet Union is arguably not the equivalent to NATO five-star general ranks such as British Field Marshal or American General of the Army, but is instead an honorary rank analogous to the Marshal of France, although without associated state functions.
+This unusual rank structure makes rank comparisons difficult; Marshal of the Soviet Union is arguably not the equivalent to NATO five-star general ranks such as British field marshal or American General of the Army, but is instead an honorary rank analogous to the Marshal of France, although without associated state functions.

 In the Soviet Navy before 1935 the ranks were personal positions.
 Since that year the general officer rank structure became as follows: